ValeryDrozd/advertising/README.md

 # Advertising Info Script

-The main idea of this project is to create a script that can be injected info the website with online advertising and show all the data connected to it.
+The main idea of this project is to create a script that can be injected into the website with online advertising and show all the data connected to it.

 ## Parts of the project